fvbakel/NerdCache/README.md

 ## Run on HumanOs

-[HumanOs](https://en.wikipedia.org/wiki/Human_brain) comes in many different versions and installations.
+The Human Operating system ([HumanOs](https://en.wikipedia.org/wiki/Human_brain))comes in many different versions and installations.
 In fact, each installation is unique.
 Therefor it is very difficult to tell how this program can be run on your copy of HumanOs.
 Some versions of HumanOs are able to run this program without any further modules installed or already have all the required software and information installed to run.
 Below is a list of common modules that might be required to install on your copy of HumanOs:

 - careful-reading
 - common-sense